lindbrook/packageRank/README.md

 importantly, by rescaling download counts to lie on the bounded interval between 0 and 100, percentile ranks make it easier to compare packages within and across distributions.

+This function returns a package’s nominal count, rank, and percentile rank for a given day (default is “today” or last available).

 For example, we can compare Wednesday (“2020-03-04”) to Saturday (“2020-03-07”):